jamieberrier/puppy_love_frontend/resources/notes.md

 - populate breeds table with external API
 - find new dog rescue/adoption api
 - view by breed filter
+- load breeds only once (shareb by filter and form select)
+    - breed class?
+- push new post to breed

 ## QUESTIONS / ISSUES
 - How to hide api client key and secret